 Andy believes there is a huge opportunity for freelance designers and small design agencies to act as guides and pathfinders.

 “The best way to help small businesses is to learn as much about the industry as possible,” Andy suggested.
 “Don’t only focus on HTML and CSS, or Shopify and Squarespace.
-Understand what other tools small business owners would benefit from, whether that’s mailing list services like MailChimp, or accountancy packages like Xero and Crunch.
+Understand what other tools small business owners would benefit from, whether that’s mailing list services, or accountancy packages.
 The more advice you can give your clients, the more valuable you’ll be.”

 Jenny Shen, a UX and product designer who specializes in the travel industry, agreed.
 Show your clients that you’re investing in their success.